-Before we get started, review the map design principles in Chapter 8 to avoid common mistakes when designing colored polygon (or choropleth) maps.
-For example, in most cases you want to avoid mapping absolute numbers (such as the total number of people in a group), and instead show relative data (such as the percentage of people in a group).
-Mapping absolute numbers of voters would simply show you where most people live, rather than how rates vary across geographic areas, which is usually what map makers wish to emphasize.
+Before we get started, review the map design principles in Chapter 8 to avoid common mistakes when designing choropleth maps.
+For example, in most cases you should avoid mapping raw counts (such as the total number of people with a disease) and instead show relative rates (such as the percentage of people with a disease), because a raw count map would generally show that most people live in urban rather than rural areas.
 Also, this section assumes that you’re already familiar with the steps for creating a Choropleth map with Datawrapper in Chapter 8.

-Let’s return to the two maps in the Introduction of this book, which presented two different interpretations of world income inequality.
-In particular, the first map colored the US in medium blue which suggested its level of inequality was similar to other nations, while the second map made the US stand out in dark blue at the highest tier of inequality.
+Let’s return to the two maps in the Introduction of this book, where we presented two different interpretations of world income inequality.
+In particular, Figure 1.3 colored the US in medium blue which suggested its level of inequality was similar to other nations, while Figure 1.4 made the US stand out in dark blue at the highest tier of inequality.
 We argued that both were truthful interpretations.
-You’ll understand the concepts more clearly by follow this hands-on tutorial to recreate both maps, plus one more.
+You’ll understand the concepts more clearly by following this hands-on tutorial to recreate both maps, plus one more.
 First, let’s examine the data and upload it to Datawrapper to start making our choropleth maps.

-Open the world income top 1 percent data in Google Sheets, and go to File > Save As to create a copy that you can edit in your own Google Drive.
+Open the world income top 1 percent data in Google Sheets, and go to File > Make a Copy to create a version that you can edit in your own Google Drive.

 Since we cannot directly import this Google Sheet into our Datawrapper mapping tool, go to File > Download to export the first tab in CSV format to your computer.